MVPavan/mvpavan.github.io/MVPArchive/AI/Courses/EfficientML/Quantization.md

 LLM.int8() seeks to complete the matrix multiplication computation in three steps:

 1. From the input hidden states, extract the outliers (i.e. values that are larger than a certain threshold) by column.
-2. Perform the matrix multiplication of the outliers in FP16 and the non-outliers in int8.
+2. Perform the matrix multiplication of the outliers in FP16 and the non-outliers in int8 after quantizing.
 3. Dequantize the non-outlier results and add both outlier and non-outlier results together to receive the full result in FP16.

+### GPTQ

+#### Optimal Brain Quantizer (OBQ)

+- **Objective:** Minimize performance degradation by quantizing weights W^​ such that the outputs W^X​ closely match the original outputs WX
+- **Quantization Process:** Quantize the easiest weight first Wq, then adjust remaining non-quantized weights using DeltaF to compensate for the quantization error using the Hessian matrix.
+- **Outlier Handling:** Quantize outlier weights immediately to prevent large quantization errors.

+- **Hessian Matrix Adjustment:** Update the Hessian matrix by removing the row and column associated with the quantized weight using Gaussian elimination to avoid redundant computations.

 ### QLoRA NF4